• Home

 Safe Zone

-The Spy can stand or climb on the Dabba as a safe zone.
-If the Dabba is knocked away while the Spy is on it, the game resets.
+In some versions, the Spy may stand on or touch the dabba as a temporary safe zone.
+If the dabba is knocked away while the Spy is on it, the round is reset.

 Rules

-• Hiding players must sneak carefully to avoid being seen, caught, or correctly identified.
+• Hiding players must avoid being seen or correctly identified.

-• The game is played in multiple rounds, with different players taking the role of Spy.
+• The game continues in multiple rounds with players taking turns as Spy.

 Winning